Name: Louisa Choy

 What is a typical work day like for you?
 I’m not exactly sure what the “typical” day is like for me.
 In general terms, my day is often split between completing project-based tasks and troubleshooting any technical problems with our web services that crop up during the day.

 What is your favorite website?
 I often visit Hyperbole and a Half for fun times.
 This is a blog of sorts filled with the musings, situational anecdotes, and childhood memories of its creator, Allie Brosh.
-She hasn’t posted in some time, but I enjoy reading through the posts again when I need a bit of humor.
+She doesn’t post often, but I enjoy reading through the posts again when I need a bit of humor.
 Each post is illustrated with hilarious drawings done on MS Paint.
 Some of my favorite posts include The Alot is Better Than You at Everything and How a Fish Almost Destroyed My Childhood.

 What is your favorite book in the Wheelock Library collection?
 Anne of Green Gables by Lucy Maud Montgomery.
 It is a delightful coming-of-age story about a plucky orphan girl whose vivid imagination, big heart, and funny adventures frustrate, yet enchant all those around her.
 I have read it several times, and it gets better with each read.

 When I’m not at work, you can find me…at home, watching television, reading, or just dancing by myself in my room.
 I used to dance in my apartment elevator too, but I’ve moved since then, and I’ve also noticed more elevators have installed security cameras in them nowadays.
-When I’m not at work or at home, I’m usually around the Allston-Brighton area enjoying board game nights and pigging out with my friends.
+When I’m not at work or at home, I’m usually around the Allston-Brighton area pigging out with my friends.